IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segment.rst

 Parameters
 ----------

+  rules (True, list, None)
+    (Required for new resource) List of rules that determine if the entity belongs to the segment during feature / property evaluation.
+An entity is identified by an unique identifier and the attributes that it defines.

   guid (True, str, None)
     (Required for new resource) GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

-  description (False, str, None)
-    Segment description.

-  rules (True, list, None)
-    (Required for new resource) List of rules that determine if the entity belongs to the segment during feature / property evaluation.
-An entity is identified by an unique identifier and the attributes that it defines.

   name (True, str, None)